gtrossell/ds3_script/README.md

 > bucket = client.bucket(args[0])
 > :r
 > bucket = null
-> :e getBucket 'test_bucket'
+> :e getBucket test_bucket
 > assert bucket.name == 'test_bucket'
 ```

 ### Shortcuts
 You can use tab completion to view available variables, fields, methods, and method parameters.
-`Esc-Backspace` will delete the current char set.
+`Esc-Backspace` will delete the current character set.

 `Ctrl-C` will safely exit the shell.

 DSL
 --------